Kingdom of Ireland

 For most of the kingdom's history, the Irish Catholic majority suffered legal discrimination: under the penal laws, Catholicism was suppressed and Catholics were barred from government, parliament, the military, and most public offices.
 This was one of the main drivers behind the Irish Confederate Wars (1641–1653), during which the Irish Catholic Confederates controlled most of Ireland.
 After the Cromwellian conquest, Ireland suffered harsh conditions under the Protectorate (1653–1659).
 The brief reign of Catholic king James II (1685–1689) led to the Williamite War (1689–1691).
 The Williamite victory strengthened the Protestant Ascendancy, and the kingdom had only Protestant monarchs thereafter.

 In the 1780s, the parliament gained some independence, and some anti-Catholic laws were lifted.
 This sparked sectarian conflict in County Armagh.
 Following the failed republican Irish Rebellion of 1798, the parliament of Ireland and parliament of Great Britain passed the Acts of Union 1800.
 This created, on 1 January 1801, the United Kingdom of Great Britain and Ireland and the Parliament of the United Kingdom.

 History

 Background

-The papal bull Laudabiliter of Pope Adrian IV was issued in 1155.
-It authorized the Angevin King Henry II of England to invade Ireland, to bring the country into the European sphere.
-In return, Henry was required to remit a penny per hearth of the tax roll to the Pope.
-This was reconfirmed by Adrian's successor Pope Alexander III in 1172.
-Henry then made his son John Dominus Hibernae (Latin for "Lord of Ireland") with the intent on later making John King of Ireland.
+From the mid-15th century, direct English rule in Ireland was limited to a region on the east coast called "the English Pale".
+Many Anglo-Norman lords "beyond the Pale" had become Gaelicized.

 When Pope Clement VII excommunicated the king of England, Henry VIII, in 1533, the constitutional position of the lordship in Ireland became uncertain.
 Henry had broken away from the Holy See and declared himself the head of the Church in England.
 He had petitioned Rome to procure an annulment of his marriage to Catherine of Aragon.
 Clement VII refused Henry's request and Henry subsequently refused to recognise the Roman Catholic Church's vestigial sovereignty over Ireland, and was excommunicated again in late 1538 by Pope Paul III.
 The Treason Act (Ireland) 1537 was passed to counteract this.